openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

   import kit.ArkUI.Router

   Router.back(
-    url: 'myPage' // myPage is the alias of the named route page to return to )
+    url: 'myPage' // myPage is the alias of the named route page )
   ```

-  This method allows returning to a specified page by providing the target page's path.
-The target page must exist in the stack for this method to work.
+  This method returns to the specified page, which must exist in the stack.

 - **Method 3**: Return to a specified page and pass custom parameters.